Sublette County Historic Preservation Board - Honor the Past, Enrich the Future

 Big Sandy Lodge National Register Nomination: 2022-2023

 The Big Sandy Lodge (48su5193) historic district was listed on the National Register on November 13, 2023.
-An open house and pdedication will be held in the summer of 2024.
+Plaque dedication and open house was held on locaiton July 6, 2024.
 Big Sandy Lodge is a private business operated under a special use permit issued by the Bridger-Teton National Forest.

 Situated adjacent to the primary trailhead to the southern Wind River Mountains, this tourism site was originally established and used by Finis Mitchell from 1929 to 1937 as a fishing basecamp due to its proximity to Mud Lake and other alpine lakes capable of supporting stocked fish.
 Finis was one of the earliest to stock fish in hundreds of mountain lakes and would go on to be known as the “Lord of the Winds”.
 The wrangler cabin, still present at the site, was built during Finis’ time in the 1930s.